 The stranger uttered a softer, long, grunting sigh.

 Gerri; "Yeah, sin's in the way of gettin' saved.
-Jesus suffered our sins, perfect, sinless Jesus actually became our sins 'n that's how they get washed away by His blood so we can get saved from bein' lost."
+Jesus suffered our sins, perfect, sinless Jesus actually became our sins on the cross 'n that's how they get washed away by His blood so we can get saved from bein' lost."

 The stranger gave a long, audible sigh with a louder ahhh at the end of it.